Ghalati: Plot

-The show revolves around the life of Zaira and Saad, a married couple whose marriage life deteriorates quickly due to Saad's anger and constant threatening of divorcing her which ends up happening knowingly yet unknowingly by Saad.
-Zaitoon (Saad's mother) always takes it upon herself to start problems between Saad and Zaira because she feels that Zaira is dangerous as she is educated and strong headed girl.
+The show revolves around the life of Zaira and Saad, a married couple whose married life deteriorates quickly due to Saad's anger and constant threats of divorcing her which ends up happening knowingly yet unknowingly by Saad.
+Zaitoon (Saad's mother) always takes it upon herself to start problems between Saad and Zaira because she feels that Zaira is dangerous as she is an educated and strong headed girl.